mako-taco/dipstick/README.md

 ### Bindings

 Bindings allow containers to associate an implementation with a type.
 All bindings take two type arguments.
-The first argumnent must be a class which will be instantiated by the binding.
+The first argument must be a class which will be instantiated by the binding.
 The second, optional argument is a type to return the instance as, such as an interface.
 Within a single container, no two bindings may return the same type alias.

 ```typescript
 export type MyContainer = Container<{